hankyang94/teaser_fpfh_threedmatch_python/readme.md

 [2].
 A. Zeng, S. Song, M. Nießner, M. Fisher, J. Xiao, and T. Funkhouser, “3dmatch: Learning the matching of local 3d geometry in range scans,” in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, vol. 1, no. 2, 2017, p.
 4.
 [3].
 R. Rusu, N. Blodow, and M. Beetz, “Fast point feature histograms (FPFH) for 3d registration,” in IEEE Intl.
 Conf. on Robotics and Automation (ICRA).
 Citeseer, 2009, pp. 3212–3217.
 [4].
 H. Yang, J. Shi, and L. Carlone, "TEASER: Fast and Certifiable Point Cloud Registration,". arXiv:2001.07715 [cs, math], Jan.
 2020.
+[5].
+P. J. Besl and N. D. McKay, “A method for registration of 3-D shapes,” IEEE Trans.
+Pattern Anal.
+Machine Intell., vol. 14, no. 2, 1992.

 ### Acknowledgements
 Thanks to [Wei Dong](http://dongwei.info/) for providing sample code on extracting FPFH features and establishing putative correspondences.